My name is Elisabetta Crocetti. I am a Full Professor in Social Psychology at the Alma Mater Studiorum University of

 I am also strongly interested in methodological and statistical issues related to social research, such as cross-cultural validation of measurement instruments, longitudinal data analysis, systematic reviews and meta-analysis.

-I am a member of various scientific associations and I am currently particularly involved with the European Association for Research in Adolescence (EARA) in which I am the secretary.
+I am a member of various scientific associations and I am the Presidente-elect of the European Association for Research in Adolescence (EARA).

 Since 2020, I am Editor-in-Chief of Identity: An International Journal of Theory and Research, Associate Editor of European Journal of Personality and New Directions for Child and Adolescent Development.